aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

         'options' => [
             //this setting is only effective when using a managed redis cluster.
 No impact if redis cluster is not used.
             'cluster' => env('REDIS_CLUSTER', 'redis'),
-            //this setting is only effective when using predis client.
-No impact if predis client is not used.
-            'prefix' => '',
         ],

         //connection used by the redis facade